seemal-arif/Rentweb3-docs/Rentable-dapp.md

   - Smart contracts Interaction

-what if we can build dapp once and earn lifetime ? what if you don not have to pay the entire price if you want to use it for just a little time ?
+what if we can build dapp once and earn lifetime ? what if you do not have to pay the entire price if you want to use it for just a little time ?

 Well , here we got you covered.